Simple is Ample

 • Closed all credit cards

-• Donated all my clothes, shoes, accessories and all other stuffs
+• Donated all physical belongings – clothes, shoes, accessories

 Essentialist

-• If the answer is yes then I deliberate it for couple of days to reconfirm
+• If the answer is yes, I don’t act immediately.
+I give it a couple of days to reflect and reassess.

-• If the answer is still yes, then I go for it
+• If the answer is still yes after that cooling-off period, I move forward.